Some things you need to know

 Unconfirmed transactions aren't secure

-Bitcoin is an experimental new currency that is in active development.
-Each improvement makes Bitcoin more appealing but also reveals new challenges as Bitcoin adoption grows.
+Bitcoin continues to evolve through active development.
+Improvements make the network more capable, but can also introduce new challenges as adoption grows.
 During these growing pains you might encounter increased fees, slower confirmations, or even more severe issues.
 Be prepared for problems and consult a technical expert before making any major investments, but keep in mind that nobody can predict Bitcoin's future.

 Government taxes and regulations